 Background checks identify individuals who are ineligible to purchase firearms and prevent those persons from obtaining them, making them a key element in preventing tragic and unnecessary gun deaths in the United States.1

 Enacted in 1993, the Brady Act is a federal law that requires federally licensed firearms dealers (FFLs) to conduct background checks on potential firearm purchasers.2 In order to comply with the Brady Act, the FBI created the National Instant Criminal Background Check System (NICS), a centralized catalog of records comprising three separate national databases.
 Among other things, NICS contains information about individuals’ criminal and mental health histories and any civil orders entered against them that might affect their eligibility to purchase or possess a gun, such as domestic violence restraining orders.
 To learn more about NICS and how it is used to conduct background checks, visit our NICS & Reporting Procedures policy page.

-Since February 28, 1994, when the federal background check requirement became effective, and 2015, over three million people have been denied a firearm transfer or permit through the FBI’s background check system.
-In 2017, there were approximately 237,000 denials, of which 36% were based on an individual’s status as a convicted felon (43%) or fugitive from justice (19%).3
+Since February 28, 1994, when the federal background check requirement became effective, through 2017, 3.5 million applications have been denied for a firearm transfer or permit through the FBI’s background check system.
+In 2017, there were approximately 237,000 denials, of which 36% were based on an individual’s status as a convicted felon.3

 Summary of Federal Law